-Some breeders and silver Lab enthusiasts believe that the genes for dilute color were always present in the breed, and they only became visible through a happenstance pairing of two dogs who had one copy of the gene (like all other recessive genes, the dilute color gene only shows up in a dog’s appearance when it occurs in pairs).
+Some breeders and silver Lab enthusiasts believe that the genes for dilute color were always present in the breed, and they only became visible through a happenstance pairing of two dogs who had one copy of the gene (like all other recessive genes, the gene diluted color only shows up in a dog’s appearance when it occurs in pairs).

 Others, however, believe that Weimaraners were bred with Labrador retrievers.
 Weimaraners have the dilute color gene, and they all appear silver.

-The subject is quite controversial among Lab lovers and breeders, and we’ll leave it to others to discuss the details of the issue – we’re primarily going to focus on their personality and care requirements (please see the “Resources” section at the bottom of this article for further reading material on the subject).
+The subject is quite controversial among Labrador lovers and breeders, and we’ll leave it to others to discuss the details of the issue – we’re primarily going to focus on their personality and care requirements (please see the “Resources” section at the bottom of this article for further reading material on the subject).